pixelshaded/node-jfk/README.md

 ###security
 This defines simple regex expressions (path) that if matched, require a certain role.
 Right now that is just ANONYMOUS or AUTHENTICATED.
 The difference between the two is that AUTHENTICATED routes require a valid token to be passed in post json.
 The order of these objects does matter.
 Only the first match will be considered.
 Token validation is handled by the firewall middleware.

-##server.json.dis
+##server.json.dist
-This file represents your server configuration (domain, port, database, authentication options, etc)
+This file represents your server configuration (domain, port, database, authentication options, etc).
+You need to remove the dist extension to use it.

 ###env
 The environment for the entire project.
 This is used over app.settings.env (should be interchangeable)